Creating an incident request record without a template

 Select values from the Impact and Urgency lists.

-- User Service Restoration — Use this service type for typical service restoration requests (for example, a request to restore printing services).
+- User Service Restoration—Use this option for typical service restoration requests (for example, a request to restore printing services).

-- User Service Request — Use this service type if the incident request is a simple question or a request for information (for example, a request for how to information).
+- User Service Request—Use this option if the incident request is a simple question or a request for information (for example, a request for how to information).

-- Infrastructure Restoration — Use this service type if the incident request is more focused on the restoration of infrastructure service.
+- Infrastructure Restoration—Use this option if the incident request is more focused on the restoration of infrastructure service.
 Typically, these types of incident requests are reported by system management tools (for example, if an incident is detected on a piece of network infrastructure by system monitoring software).

-- Infrastructure Event— Use this service type when a system management tool registers an event that does not require infrastructure restoration.
+- Infrastructure Event—Use this option when a system management tool registers an event that does not require infrastructure restoration.

 Select the reported source: